-Using voversioner is even possible when building documentation on Read the Docs.
-If voversioner is bundled with your project, nothing further needs to be done.
-Otherwise, you need to tell Read the Docs to install voversioner before it builds the documentation.
+Using veversioner is even possible when building documentation on Read the Docs.
+If veversioner is bundled with your project, nothing further needs to be done.
+Otherwise, you need to tell Read the Docs to install veversioner before it builds the documentation.
 This means using a requirements.txt file.